Who wins the Jayson Tatum vs. Donovan Mitchell matchup in tonight's game?

 Jayson Tatum & the Celtics

-- The Celtics have a +178 scoring differential, topping opponents by 8.5 points per game.
-They're putting up 117.3 points per game to rank seventh in the league and are giving up 108.8 per outing to rank third in the NBA.
+- The Celtics outscore opponents by 8.4 points per game (scoring 117.4 points per game to rank seventh in the league while allowing 109 per contest to rank fourth in the NBA) and have a +185 scoring differential overall.

-- Boston wins the rebound battle by 3.6 boards on average.
-It records 46.9 rebounds per game, which ranks third in the league, while its opponents grab 43.3 per contest.
+- Boston averages 46.8 rebounds per game (third in the league) while conceding 42.9 per outing to its opponents.
+It outrebounds opponents by 3.9 boards per game.

 Watch the NBA on Max with the B/R Sports Add-On